dearblue/ruby-crc/README.md

 ## API Guide

-This examples are used CRC-32 module.
+This examples are used CRC-32 model.
 Please see CRC for more details.

 ### Calcurate by direct